shreedharmalpani/soc_check/README.md

 ## Phase 3- (4th July to 17th July)

 Got introduced to State-of-the Art Encoder-Decoder based Transformer models.It solved some major bottlenecks in using Recurrent neural architecture like LSTM,GRU.
 LSTM/GRU, i.e the Gradient vanishing and EXploding and one shot parallel data feeding.
 The mathematics behind self attention mechanism and it's importance is really useful not only for NLP tasks but also vision and other downstream tasks.
 Going Ahead, I learnt about different architectures like BERT which is a only Encoder transformer.
-There have been lots of other architecture created out of BERT naming a few-  BERT & `DistilBERT`.
+There have been lots of other architecture created out of BERT naming a few-  BERT & DistilBERT.
 DistilBERT is a distiled version of BERT with almost half the parameters but fast and gives similar types of results.

 ### Implementation:-
-* Created a Sentiment Classifier with BERT architecture( bert-base-uncased)
+Created a Sentiment Classifier with BERT architecture( bert-base-uncased)

 The  HuggingFace library proviides various open-source pre-trained models for quick integration with easy to use API and highly user-friendly.
 Transformers package Documentation was really helpful while using the Transformer models for transfer learning task(Fine tuning)